bens4lsu/theskinny-publish/Content/blog2/its-time-for-a-spanking.md

 Heather:  You must be out of your mind.
 Where did you come up with such a thing?

 Now consider the odd situation that would occur after you have been on the receiving end of a spanking.
 You and the wife are disagreeing on some aspect of family life.
 Maybe it's where to send the kids to school; maybe it's whether to vacation in Hawaii or in Vancouver.
 If you just got a spanking the night before, then you instantly lose that arguement.
 No questions asked.
 All the wife has to say is, "Shut up.
-You actually let me <i>spank </i>you last night."
+You actually let me *spank *you last night."
 How could you argue?

 So let's close with a challenge:  in the next day, approach your wife, husband, boyfriend, girlfriend (or boss, stranger, friend.
 Whoever) as seriously as you can, and ask for a spanking.
 Let us know how it goes.
 If I get any emails on this, I'll post a follow-up.